Was this Grand Canyon vacation rental a grand scam?

 But this case is a little different.
 Wood alleges the cabin owner claimed to have three bedrooms when there were in fact only two.
 That’s false advertising, and I thought HomeAway would be concerned if one of its owners posted a misleading listing.

-So I contacted HomeAway on her behalf.
+So my advocacy team and I contacted HomeAway on her behalf.
 A representative agreed to “take a look” at her case on Feb.
 29. I followed up with Wood last week to find out if there had been a resolution.

 “No one from HomeAway has contacted me at all,” says Wood.
 “I’ve only had responses from them saying they did not get into resolutions with their renters.”